AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Transactional emails are triggered by user actions and provide specific information related to those actions.
 They are personalized and directly tied to the user’s recent activity.

-In contrast, marketing emails are part of a broader strategy to promote products, services, or brands.
+In contrast, email marketing messages are part of a broader strategy to promote products, services, or brands.
 They aim to engage, inform, or persuade customers, often through newsletters or promotional offers.
 While they may target specific customer segments, they are not tied to individual user actions.

 The primary goal of transactional emails is to provide necessary information, while marketing emails aim to increase sales or customer engagement by encouraging specific actions.